Selling products in the EU

 EU product rules and regulations

-Prior to bringing goods onto the EU market, you must ensure that your products meet the EU requirements to protect human and animal health, the environment and consumers rights.
-This could be rules and specifications that are harmonised within the EU or those managed by each EU country but recognised by the EU; known as mutual recognition.
-You can read more about this on the product rules and specifications topic.
+To sell goods on the EU market, you must ensure that they are safe and meet EU requirements to protect human health and safety and animal health, the environment and consumers rights.
+These can be rules that are harmonised within the EU, or rules managed by each country but recognised by the EU; known as mutual recognition.
+Read more on product rules and specifications.

 There is no difference between customers anywhere in the EU